isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-11-issue-2/stories/Rosie_Ang_old.jpg">
-Veteran car saleswoman Rosie Ang at her company's car showroom at Ngee Ann City Building on Orchard Road in the 1960s.
+Rosie Ang at her company's car showroom at Ngee Ann City Building on Orchard Road in the 1960s.
 It was one of several showrooms in the area then. <i>Courtesy of Rosie Ang.</i>
 </div>